vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 The goal of this proposal is to provide a simple yet configurable way of defining data loading in your application that is easy to understand and use.
 It should also be compatible with SSR and allow extensibility.

+There are features that are out of scope for this proposal but should be implementable in user land thanks to an _extendable API_:

+- Implement a full-fledged cahed API like vue-query
+- Implement pagination
+- Automatically refetch data when **outside of navigations** (e.g. no `refetchInterval`)

 # Detailed design

 This design is possible though [unplugin-vue-router](https://github.com/posva/unplugin-vue-router):